fastmachinelearning/hls4ml/_sources/status.rst.txt

 Features
 ========

-A list of suppported ML codes and architectures, including a summary table is below.
-Dependences are given in the :doc:`Setup <setup>` page.
+A list of supported ML codes and architectures, including a summary table is below.
+Dependencies are given in the :doc:`Setup <setup>` page.

 ML code support: